Techtonica/curriculum/_projects/recipe-page/phase-3-bootstrap-prompt.md

 Visit [the Bootstrap download page](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
 Copy and paste the CSS link into the proper place in `index.html`.

-#### Part 2 - Properly link to the Bootstrap JS CDN

-Visit [the Bootstrap download page](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
-Copy and paste the JS links into the proper place in `index.html`.

 Refresh `index.html` in Chrome by pressing `<COMMAND> + r`.
 Your webpage should, more or less, look the same as it did before.
 You might notice that the non-header font is different.
 No problem.

 1. If your image is no longer aligned with the header for your instructions, simply remove the `margin-left` declaration from your `.left` class in `styles.css`.